5g-ucl-idrbt/5G-ovs-slicing/README.md

 ifconfig
 tcpdump -i <interface_name> #interface starting with dcp
 ```
-# For running teh speed test in UE
+# For running the speed test in UE
 Go to a browser in the UE and type the following ip
 ```
 http://192.168.70.140:3000